top of page

 SPORTSMANSHIP:

-• The idea of GR Rec Sports is to have fun.
+• The idea of GR Rec Sports is to have fun, stay active, and meet new friends.
 We hope that all participants keep that in mind when becoming involved.
-Although the games may become intense, you still can be competitive while maintaining good sportsmanship.
-With this said, any behavior deemed unacceptable by staff may result in suspension and/or ejection from a game or the league without refund.
+Although some games may become more intense, you still can be competitive while maintaining good sportsmanship.
+With this said, any behavior deemed unacceptable by staff may result in suspension and/or ejection from a game or the league itself - without refund.

-• Sportsmanship goes beyond how you act on the field. any disruptions at our sponsored bars will also not be tolerated and can be subject to suspension and/or ejection from a game or the league without refund.
+• Sportsmanship goes beyond how you act on the field/court. any disruptions at our sponsored bars will also not be tolerated and can be subject to suspension and/or ejection from the league without refund.

 • Any teams that consistently miss games and/or 'no-call no-show' games are subject to ejection from the league without refund.
 We value our league and its players time; we consider this unacceptable.